Robert Peel: Reforms and policies

-The 1828 Clare by-election returned the Catholic Irish nationalist leader Daniel O'Connell.
+The 1828 County Clare by-election returned the Catholic Irish nationalist leader Daniel O'Connell.
 By autumn 1828 the Chief Secretary for Ireland was alarmed by the extent of civil disorder and the prospect of a rebellion if O'Connell were barred from Parliament.
 Wellington and Peel now conceded the necessity of Catholic emancipation, Peel writing to Wellington that "though emancipation was a great danger, civil strife was a greater danger".

 Peel drew up the Catholic Relief bill.
 He felt compelled to stand for re-election to his seat in Oxford, as he was representing the graduates of Oxford University (many of whom were Anglican clergymen), and had previously stood on a platform of opposition to Catholic Emancipation.
 Peel lost his seat in a by-election in February 1829 to Ultra-Tory Robert Inglis, but soon found another by moving to a rotten borough, Westbury, retaining his Cabinet position.
 He stood for Tamworth in the general election of 1830, representing Tamworth until his death.

 Peel guided the Catholic Relief (Emancipation) bill through the House of Commons, Wellington through the House of Lords.
 With many Ultra-Tories vehemently opposed to emancipation, the bill could pass only with Whig support.

 Wellington threatened to resign if King George IV did not give royal assent; the King finally relented, and the Roman Catholic Relief Act 1829 became law in April.
 Peel's U-turn cost him the trust of many Tories: according to the historian Norman Gash, Peel had been "the idolised champion of the Protestant party; that party now regarded him as an outcast".

 Burking Poor Old Mrs Constitution.
-This satirical 1829 cartoon by William Heath depicted the Duke of Wellington and Peel in the roles of the body-snatchers Burke and Hare suffocating Mrs Docherty for sale to Dr. Knox; representing the extinguishing by Wellington and Peel of the 141-year-old Constitution of 1688 by Catholic emancipation.
+This satirical 1829 cartoon by William Heath depicted the Duke of Wellington and Peel in the roles of the body-snatchers Burke and Hare suffocating Mrs Docherty for sale to Dr. Robert Knox; representing the extinguishing by Wellington and Peel of the 141-year-old Constitution of 1688 by Catholic emancipation.